legendsovermyths/beyondbig-o/_posts/2025-08-20-string-search-steroids-fuzzy-matching.md

 *116 days.* That's longer than most people's summer vacations.
 That's longer than some relationships.
 That's definitely longer than anyone will wait for results.

-This one's a bit more manageable (relatively speaking):
+Now let's see for the other problem, this one's a bit more manageable (relatively speaking):
 - 10^9 text length × 10^5 pattern length = **10^14 operations**
 - 10^14 ÷ 10^8 = 10^6 seconds = **11.6 days**

 Eleven and a half days.
 Still bad, but at least it's not measured in months.
-People might actually wait for this one, assuming they don't find a better solution first.
+People might actually wait for this one.
+But it's still bad.

 Okay, so brute force is out.
-But wait—I actually paid attention in my Data Structures and Algorithms class!
-Surely there's something useful there?
+But wait—Is there something that learnt while doing my Data Structures and Algorithms!
+Surely there's something useful there(otherwise what's the point)?

 I know the KMP algorithm!
-That beautiful piece of algorithmic elegance that does pattern matching in O(n+m) time.
+That piece of algorithmic elegance that does pattern matching in O(n+m) time.
 That's linear time!
 That's amazing!

 ...except it only handles one pattern at a time, and it doesn't do fuzzy matching.
 It's like having a Ferrari that only works on perfectly paved roads and can only carry one passenger.

-So here I am, with a problem that's way bigger than what my textbook covered.
+So here I am, with a problem that's way bigger than what my prep for this job covered.
 We're talking about processing billions of characters against thousands of patterns, with some needing fuzzy matching.
 This is definitely not your typical "find a word in a paragraph" homework problem.

 What do I do now?

 *Let me just run the brute force while I think of better solutions...*

-## Enter the Trie (And Why It's Actually Genius)
+## Enter the Trie

 So I'm sitting there, watching my CPU slowly die, when I remembered something from my competitive programming days.
 There's this data structure called a trie — basically a tree where each path from root to leaf spells out a word.